Tropicalboy21/Tropicalboy21/README.md

-# Hi there, I’m Lenin - aka @Tropicalboy21 👋
+# Hi there, I’m Lenin 👋

-## I'm Developer, Designer, and an artist!!
+## I'm Artist, Designer, and a Developer!

 - 👀 I’m interested in Web and mobile applications development.
 - 🌱 I’m Constantly learning about everything.